Building accounting integrations: A guide based on Codat’s experience

 Importantly, having this standardisation layer also creates a developer experience that feels familiar and is more enjoyable and productive to build against.

 Using a platform means the entire integration ecosystem can be standardised, not just the data.
 Universal changes can be made to your preferences on synchronisation, authorisation, on-going connectivity and alerting rules, and rolled out across all of your integrations with a single action.

 Each accounting system has its own rules about ongoing connectivity with its users, which is usually managed by access tokens.
 In an ideal world you want your customers to always be connected, so they feel comfortable that actions carried out in their accounting platform (e.g. uploading an invoice) will be synced with your platform without their further involvement but also so the data in your systems is in its most current state, which is vital for client monitoring.

-Access tokens need to remain valid, otherwise you will be asking the end-user to reauthorize every time you need a refresh of the data and this will cause friction for the borrower and the lender.
-To do this you must be aware of the length that an authorization token is valid for, for each accounting platform, and ensuring refreshes take place before expiration — a process which can be automated.
+Access tokens need to remain valid, otherwise you will be asking the end-user to reauthorise every time you need a refresh of the data and this will cause friction for the borrower and the lender.
+To do this you must be aware of the length that an authorisation token is valid for, for each accounting platform, and ensuring refreshes take place before expiration — a process which can be automated.